supcik/academic-www/content/en/docs/writing-markdown-latex.md

 1-p_0^* & \text {if }k=0.\end{cases}$$

 {{% alert warning %}}
-If `markup: mmark` is not placed in the front matter of all pages using math, then Markdown special characters need to be escaped in the math with a backslash to prevent the math being parsed as Markdown.
-For example, `*` and `_` become `\*` and `\_` respectively.
+As Hugo and Academic attempt to parse YAML, Markdown, and LaTeX content in the abstract field for publications and talks, Markdown special characters need to be escaped in any math within the abstract fields by using a backslash to prevent the math being parsed as Markdown.
+The following tips may help:

-As Hugo and Academic attempt to parse YAML, Markdown, and LaTeX content in the abstract, the following guidelines should be followed just for the publication `abstract` and `abstract_short` fields:

 - escape each LaTeX backslash (`\`) with an extra backslash, yielding `\\`
 - escape each LaTeX underscore (`_`) with two backslashes, yielding `\\_`